-René Zagger: Well I’ve got many friends who are actors that, like myself, go from job to job and over the course of the rehearsal period you get talking.
-Quite often, another actor will finish a rehearsal and then run off to do a voice over, or they’ll finish filming and then the following day they’re doing a radio play.
+René Zagger: I’ve got many friends who are actors that, just like myself, go from job to job and over the course of the rehearsal period you get talking.
+Quite often, another actor will finish a rehearsal and then run off to do a voice over, or they’ll wrap up filming and then the following day they’re doing a radio play.

 Many years ago I had a voiceover agent, but it never really went anywhere.
 I always wanted to get back into it though, so eventually I put a reel together after getting a lot of advice from fellow actors and friends and submitted that to an agent I really wanted to be represented by.
 They took me on, and the rest is history!

 You’ve also voiced the character Captain Abridal in the game Battlefleet Gothic: Armada.
 Were there any major differences between these two performances?

 RZ: I think there are.
 Emet-Selch is a lot more flamboyant, a bit more outrageous in his manner, and he plays with how he unveils his intentions.
 He doesn’t smoothly lay it out; Emet-Selch is very playful in his tone and how he delivers his speech.
 Captain Abridal is more measured, regimental and by the law.
 He’s a Captain and took his job and what he was doing a little more seriously.
 Emet-Selch has far more fun with life than Abridal!

 What type of research did you have to do of your character Solus zos Galvus (AKA Emet Selch)?
 Do you play FFXIV to get a feel for the game/characters?

 RZ: I hadn’t played the game beforehand.
 I’m 46 now so I remember when the series first began!
 My nephew plays Final Fantasy XIV though, so I watched it over his shoulder to get an idea of some elements of the game, but I really didn’t want to develop too many preconceived ideas before I went in to record.